LAST UPDATED: January 16th, 2023

 To build muscles you need to drink a lot of liquids high in energy combined with weightlifting, of course.

-Food gives you energy, but it also pumps your muscles, helps you lose weight, burns fat, and improves your cardiovascular health.
+Healthy and proper nutrition give you energy, but it also pumps your muscles, helps you lose weight, burns fat, and improves your cardiovascular health.